Simons Institute for the Theory of Computing

 - Approximate Spielman-Teng theorems for the least singular value of random combinatorial matrices.
 To appear in Israel Journal of Mathematics. [arXiv:1904.10592]

 - On the counting problem in inverse Littlewood-Offord theory, joint with Asaf Ferber, Kyle Luh, and Wojciech Samotij.
-Submitted. [arXiv:1904.10425]
+To appear in Journal of London Mathematical Society. [arXiv:1904.10425]

 - Singularity of random symmetric matrices -- a combinatorial approach to improved bounds, joint with Asaf Ferber.
 Forum of Mathematics, Sigma, vol. 7, e22, 29 pages (2019).
 [Journal][arXiv:1809.04718]